youboutna/local-materials-management/README.md

-# Welcome to your mauritanian management project for local material, by hadratech
+# Welcome to your mauritanian management project for local material.
-'est une solution de gestion de projet pour une entreprise utilise des materiaux locaux . technologie flutter mobile, NestJS backend via API restfull, base de données postgresql. géolocalisation des batiments et des projets et sources de matériaux
+est une solution de gestion de projet pour une entreprise utilise des materiaux locaux. base de données postgresql. géolocalisation des batiments et des projets et sources de matériaux .

+# 1.Purpose:
+Manages construction projects that use local Mauritanian materials, with features for tracking projects, materials, and geolocation of buildings and material sources.
+# 2. Tech Stack:
+Frontend: React + TypeScript + Vite
+UI: Tailwind CSS + shadcn-ui
+State Management: React Query
+Animation: Framer Motion
+Database: PostgreSQL (via Supabase)
+# 3.Core Features:
+Project management (creation, tracking, status updates) Material tracking
+User management
+Geolocation capabilities
+Progress tracking with visual indicators Multi-language support (French visible in UI)
+# 4.Architecture:
+Uses TypeORM for database operations with Supabase as a fallback Implements a modern component-based architecture Features responsive design with mobile support Includes authentication via Supabase

-**Use your preferred IDE**
+ # 5 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.